-The RC recognizes depreciation in its indirect cost allocation plan as an allowable cost in accordance with United States Office of Management and Budget Circular A-87.
+The RC recognizes depreciation in its indirect cost allocation plan as an allowable cost in accordance with the Uniform Guidance.
 The depreciation charge is recovered as a reimbursable cost from grants, contracts, and local projects in the RC's Special Revenue Funds.